How to Quit Heroin

 • Addiction

-• Physical dependence - resulting in intense, painful withdrawal symptoms, causing a heroin user to need heroin to feel physically normal
+• Physical dependence — resulting in intense, painful withddrawal symptoms, causing a heroin user to need heroin to feel physically normal

 Quitting Heroin Cold Turkey

-It is almost impossible to quit heroin cold turkey, with withdrawal symptoms causing serious and extreme pain to the individual, severly debilitating them for 3 to 7 days.
-A user dedicated to quitting must be prepared for these physical maladies which can begin 6 to 24 hours after the last dose of heroin was administered.
+It is almost impossible to quit heroin cold turkey, with withdrawal symptoms causing serious and extreme pain to the individual, severely debilitating them for 3 to 7 days.
+A user dedicated to quitting must be prepared for these physical maladies.
 Opiate withdrawal is rarely fatal, but with proper medical rehab center treatment, withdrawal can be safe, eased with the proper administration of treatment drugs.

 A heroin user should visit a doctor and recovery specialist immediately for a proper and safe recovery procedure.